Thomas and Pidcock in Ineos Tour de France team

 Thomas, 36, won cycling's biggest race in 2018 under the team's previous guise, Team Sky.

-The eight-man squad named for the Tour also includes Britain's Adam Yates, Tom Pidcock and Luke Rowe.
+The eight-man squad named for the Tour also includes Great Britain's Adam Yates, Tom Pidcock and Luke Rowe.

 "This group have the grit, rigour and humour we know is critical to success," said team principal Dave Brailsford.